agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 </td></tr></table>

 There is only a single search query that provides the ability to search the graph or indexes.
 When searching the graph it examines connected elements and their properties.
-While it is possible to construct the search queries manually, specifying conditions manually in particular can be excessively difficult and therefore **using the builder pattern is recommended**.
+While it is possible to construct the search queries manually, specifying them that way can be excessively difficult and therefore **using the builder pattern is recommended**.
 The default search algorithm is `breadth first` however you can choose to use `depth first`.
 For path search the `A*` algorithm is used.
 For searching an index the algorithm is `index`.
 For searching disregarding the graph structure and indexes (full search) the algorithm is `elements`.
+Elements will never be examined twice during any search regardless of any cycles in the graph.

 Very often you would want the values / elements to be returned from the search query.
-To accomplish it you need to nest the search query in the select query's `ids()` step.
+To accomplish it you need to nest the search query in the select query with either `.search()` builder element or `ids()` step that takes a `SearchQuery` as argument.
 That fetches the data as the search query only traverses the graph.
-E.g. `QueryBuilder::select().ids(QueryBuilder::search().from("alias").query()).query()`.
+E.g. `QueryBuilder::select().search().from("alias").query()`.
 Refer to the [Select Values](#select-values) query for details.

 If the index search is done the graph traversal is skipped entirely as are most of the parameters including like limit, offset, ordering and conditions.